amitshekhariitbhu/turboquant-experiment/README.md

 ---

+I loved the maths behind it - so I wrote an article: [How Google Compressed LLM Memory by 6x](https://x.com/amitiitbhu/status/2036730283115045148)

+---

 ## Experiment 1: Memory Usage Comparison

 How much memory does the KV cache (Keys + Values) consume at each token length?